mastanca/webtask-workshop/modules/programming-models.md

 The callback object on webtask allows you to return a body, whether it be a string or a JSON payload.
 This is useful for many scenarios, but sometimes you want to go further.
 You may need to access or set headers such as content-type or cache headers, or check for an API key.

-Each Webtask is an HTTP endpoint, and you can access the raw Node.js request and response objects.
+Each webtask is an HTTP endpoint, and you can access the raw Node.js request and response objects.

 To do this, you use a different function signature for your task.